CALL US: +44 (0)20 8004 3492

 Where a blanket petition has already been filed, this will eliminate the need to file an individual petition on your behalf.
 Instead, so long as you have proof of the blanket approval by way of Forms I-129S and I-797, you can apply directly for a visa through consular processing.

-However, for certain H-1B and L-1 petitioners, a sizeable Border Security Act fee may fall due.
-These petitioners must submit a fee of $4,000 for H-1B petitions, and $4,500 for L-1A and L-1B petitions.
+The Border Security Act fee may be due for certain H-1 B and L-1 petitioners.
+These petitioners must submit a fee of $4,000 for H-1B petitions and $4,500 for L-1A and L-1B petitions.
 These fees apply to petitioners who employ 50 or more employees in the United States, with more than 50% of those employees in H-1B or L-1A and L-1B nonimmigrant status.

-The Border Security Act fee is in addition to the base processing fee, a Fraud Prevention and Detection Fee for L visas ($500), an American Competitiveness and Workforce Improvement Act of 1998 fee ($1500/$750) where required, as well as a premium processing fee, if applicable.
+The Border Security Act fee is in addition to the base processing fee, Fraud Prevention and Detection Fee for L visas ($500), an American Competitiveness and Workforce Improvement Act of 1998 fee ($1500/$750) where required, as well as a premium processing fee, if applicable.

 Need assistance?